lgmarenco1987/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is application build using ReactJS and MeteorJS.
+This is a Link Shortener application build using ReactJS and MeteorJS from the Udemy Course.

 ## Author: